Torus conformal blocks and Casimir equations in the necklace channel: Introduction

 Two-dimensional conformal field theories (CFT$_2$) on Riemannian surfaces are interesting from different perspectives.
 The original motivation comes from the study of critical phenomena in statistical physics and string theory amplitudes, see e.g. \cite{Cardy:1986ie,Itzykson:1986pj,Eguchi:1986sb}.
 The first cases of Riemannian surfaces -- sphere $\mathbb{S}^2$ and torus $\mathbb{T}^2$ -- are both ubiquitous and rather simple.
 On the other hand, while the sphere (plane) \cft is quite well--studied, this is not so for the torus CFT$_2$, especially, when it comes to multipoint correlation functions and corresponding conformal blocks.\footnote{For a general formulation of \cft on Riemannian surfaces see e.g. \cite{Itzykson:1986pj,Eguchi:1986sb}.
 Literature on multipoint ($n\geq2$) torus blocks is rather scarce: $n$-point torus blocks in the necklace channel were studied within the recursive representation \cite{Cho:2017oxl}; various large-$c$ torus blocks were studied from \adscft perspective in \cite{Kraus:2017ezw,Alkalaev:2017bzx,RamosCabezas:2020mew,Gerbershagen:2021yma}.} The large-$c$ regime can significantly simplify the form of various conformal functions which are often not even known for arbitrary values of the conformal dimensions and the central charge.
 On the other hand, by the Brown-Henneaux formula $c \sim 1/G_N$, a large-$c$ \cft is holographically dual to \ads quantum gravity in the semiclassical approximation \cite{Brown:1986nw}.

-In the torus \cft already $1$-point conformal block is not known in a closed from.
+In the torus \cft already $1$-point conformal block is not known in a closed form.
 The {\it global} 1-point torus block (which is associated to the $sl(2, \mathbb{R})\subset Vir$ subalgebra) is found to be a hypergeometric function \cite{Hadasz:2009db}.
-As in any CFT with a finite-dimensional symmetry group, the global blocks can be equivalently described as eigenfunctions of the Casimir operators associated with irreducible conformal families in the exchange channels \cite{Dolan:2003hv,Dolan:2011dv}.
+As in any CFT with a finite-dimensional symmetry group, the global blocks can be equivalently described as eigenfunctions of the Casimir operators associated with irreducible conformal families in the exchange channels \cite{Dolan:2003hv,Dolan:2011dv} (see e.g. \cite{Bissi:2022mrs} for recent review).
 In the case of the torus \cft the study of the Casimir approach was initiated in \cite{Kraus:2017ezw}, where the Casimir equation for the 1-point torus block was found to be a 2nd order differential (hypergeometric) equation in the modular parameter.\footnote{This result naturally extends to $n$-point blocks in the so-called OPE channel \cite{Kraus:2017ezw}.
 The same technique was used to compute thermal 1-point conformal blocks in CFT$_d$ \cite{Gobeil:2018fzy} and torus 1-point $\cN=1$ superblocks \cite{Alkalaev:2018qaz}.}

 In this paper, we analyze multipoint torus blocks in general channels with a focus on the so-called necklace channel.
 This channel is represented by a closed loop with a number of external legs and plays the role of a building block of any other torus diagram.
 Going to the large-$c$ limit, we formulate the Casimir equations for {\it global} torus blocks in the necklace channel.